maslick/realtimer/README.md

 # =realtimer=

-**Realtimer** is comprised of 2 modules:
+**Realtimer** is comprised of 3 modules:
  * *Tracker service*
+ * *Mongo db*
  * *CLI client*

 ![Realtimer architecture](realtimer.png)

 The *Tracker* module is a non-blocking REST API one can call to publish events (via GET).

+*Mongo db* module provides the persistence layer.

-The *CLI client* works as subscriber to an event bus.
+*CLI client* works as subscriber to an event bus.
 It is using RxJava, generating a stream of Events (can be filtered, transformed, etc).

 **Realtimer** leverages [Vert.x][1] - a distributed event bus backed by a simple concurrency model.
-In the simplest scenario one can have one *Tracker service* instance and multiple websocket clients.
+In the simplest scenario one can have a *Tracker service* instance, a database and multiple websocket clients.
 Clients are fault-tolerant, meaning they operate regardless of whether the *Tracker service* is running or not (clients reconnect automatically 5 sec after the connection is down).

 **Realtimer** is scalable.
 It is containerized (Docker) and can be scaled up in a Kubernetes cluster.
 Multiple *Tracker* instances (running on different nodes) share the exact-same event bus.
 This is achieved by using a cluster manager (Apache Ignite is used).

-*Tracker* instances are split into two separate modules (HTTP, Web socket) so that they can be scaled independently.
+*Tracker* instances are split into three separate modules (HTTP, Web socket, Mongo) so that they can be scaled independently.
 Each has its' own load-balancer, forming a distributed, fault-tolerant and highly-available system.

 ## TO-DO list

+* Improve the *CLI client's* user experience

 ## Installation